 Welcome to the RQA website

-As an Association dedicated to informing and advancing its members, we provide status and visibility for individuals concerned with the quality of research in pharmaceutical, agrochemical and chemical industry sectors.
+As an Association dedicated to informing and advancing its members, we provide status and visibility for individuals concerned with the quality of research in pharmaceuticals, agrochemicals, chemicals and medical devices.
 Since its beginnings in 1977, the Association has grown and developed to reflect regulatory changes, the impact of regulatory inspection and the changing structure and needs of industry.
-Click here to view our vision and mission statement.
+RQA's purpose is to drive quality and integrity in scientific research and development.

 Latest News Items